SerBABA/Mirage-Finance/README.md

 ### Todos:

 - Setup Apollo links s.t. refresh tokens are automatically handled without user noticing.
-- Add Docker container for auth service.
+- Add Docker container for auth service (currently just to allow for PostgreSQL to be packaged along).
 - Add dashboard file, which will contain a simple chart (for now) of spending per category.